Decimal to Binary Converter

 Instantly convert any decimal (base-10) number into its binary (base-2) equivalent and see the full calculation steps.

-Add them up: 500 + 80 + 2 = 582.
-Simple for people, but less practical for digital devices.
+Adding them together gives 500 + 80 + 2 = 582.
+This structure is intuitive for humans but not for computers.

 What is the Binary System?

-How to Convert Decimal to Binary (Step by Step)
+How to Convert Decimal to Binary – Step by Step

 1. 29 ÷ 2 = 14 remainder 1